MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/entity-store-on-prem.md

 [!include [banner](../includes/banner.md)]

-The cloud version of Microsoft Dynamics 365 for Finance and Operations provides several features that allow for deeper integration with Microsoft Power BI.
-Some of these features haven't yet been implemented for on-premises deployments of Finance and Operations.
-However, the availability of Entity Store in on-premises deployments lets customers use PowerBI.com to report on and analyze Finance and Operations data.
+The cloud version provides several features that allow for deeper integration with Microsoft Power BI.
+Some of these features haven't yet been implemented for on-premises deployments.
+However, the availability of Entity Store in on-premises deployments lets customers use PowerBI.com to report on and analyze data.

 This topic outlines the analytical capabilities that are available in on-premises deployments that run Microsoft Dynamics 365 for Finance and Operations platform update 26 (May 2019) and later.